-BIO235, Microbiology (4 credits)

-This is an introduction to general microbiology.
-The course is designed to meet the needs of pre-allied health students as well as biology or science majors.
-Topics include the structure, physiology, and molecular biology of microorganisms as well as the interactions between microbes and their hosts, including their role in the environment.
-Students also learn how microbes are studied and how they can cause disease and yet are essential to human well-being.
+BIO235, Microbiology (4 credits/6 contact hours) \$\sqrt{\$\sqrt{\$Laboratory Course}\$}\$ Fee interactions between microbes and their hosts, including their role in the environment.Students also learn how microbes are studied and how they can cause disease and yet are essential to human well-being.
 There are laboratory exercises each week that will teach the basics of aseptic techniques as well as handling, culturing, and identifying microbes.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
-Prerequisites: ENG101 or 101E with a grade of "C" or better; CHE111 (or higher) with a grade of "C" or better and either BIO105 OR BIO121, taken within the past five years with a grade of "C" or better.
-This is an 'L' course.
+This is a "L" course.
+Prerequisites: ENG101E or 101, CHE111 or higher with a grade of "C" or better, and either BIO105 or BIO121 taken within the past five years.
+All with a grade of "C" or better.
+(Existing course, published September 2013) (Updated October 2014)